-- Preferred "abnormal blood glucose" over "prediabetes" which is suggested to be a risk factor rather than a disease. - Some commenters opposed the missing upper age limit (40-70 years) included in AAFP and USPSTF guidelines. - One commenter suggested that confirmation of results should be included in this measure. - Several commenters had concerns with data capture, such as fasting glucose or exclusions not in EHR distinct field, and that the measure was only tested in EPIC and Cerner.
+- Preferred "abnormal blood glucose" over "prediabetes", which is suggested to be a risk factor rather than a disease - Some commenters opposed the missing upper age limit (40-70 years) included in AAFP and USPSTF guidelines. - One commenter suggested that confirmation of results should be included in this measure.

+• Several commenters had concerns with data capture, such as fasting glucose or exclusions absent from the EHR distinct field, and that the measure was only tested in EPIC and Cerner.

-8. Consensus Standards Approval Committee (CSAC) Endorsement Decision: Yes-X; No-X (November 17, 2020: [Endorsed or Not Endorsed])
+7. Consensus Standards Approval Committee (CSAC) Endorsement Decision: Yes-10; No-1 (November 17, 2020: Not Endorsed

-The CSAC upheld [or did not uphold] the Standing Committee's decision to recommend the measure for endorsement.
+- The developer submitted a reconsideration request for this measure.
+The CSAC voted to not reconsider this measure. - The CSAC upheld the Standing Committee's decision not to recommend the measure for endorsement.